-Marble cleaning, protection and maintenance is unique requiring particular care, but it is not difficult or time-consuming.
-You just need to learn the right way to do it!
+Marble cleaning, protection, and maintenance are unique requiring particular care.
+Many fuss and fume over their marble countertops and floor tile wondering what the heck happened and why.
+In truth, it is not difficult or time-consuming.
+You just need to learn how to clean marble the right way!

 You may have read about applying a marble & granite sealer and all the "hassle" it is, but I assure you it’s not such a big deal once you know what you are doing.

 The job is fairly simple to perform.
 The time and cost involved are really inconsequential when compared to how fabulous marble countertops and floors look in your home — not to mention the added value when compared with other surfaces.

 I recommend using these top-quality penetrating marble sealers to protect your investment from stains.

 FYI... some marbles do not need sealing.
 In such cases, it's best not to try and apply a sealer since it won't absorb correctly, may just dry on the surface, and then you'll have to strip it off with toxic chemicals.

 And you'll want to consider some specific factors when sealing marble or travertine showers.
 Check out the pages linked next for additional tips.